 Once the trigger condition is met, the scope is monitored to determine when its data acquisition is complete.
 Next, the scope data is uploaded to the development computer and plotted.
 This process repeats 25 times.
 After every fifth run, the damping gain 'Gain1/Gain' is set to a new random value (between 0 and 2000) and the scope toggles between a 12 sample pre-trigger and post-trigger mode.

-Rationale for choosing 12 samples: The model sample rate is 250 usec.
+Rationale for choosing 12 samples: The model sample time is 250 usec.
 Since the decimation factor for the scope is set to 4, the difference between two acquired samples is 1 ms. The 'Signal Generator' block outputs a square wave at 20 Hertz (50 msec per wave).
 Therefore, the acquisition will be shifted by 12 ms (approximately 1/4 of a square wave) each time the scope is updated.

 Use 'slrtpingtarget' to test the connection between the development and target computers.